 Even the most super-human high performers know when to take a break.
 People cycle from being alert to being fatigued about once every 90 minutes according to Tony Schwartz, author and founder of The Energy Project.
 Schwartz himself used to put in marathon 10-hour days writing his books.
-But learning to manage his energy more effectively, he now writes in three focused 90-minute intervals, with breaks inbetween for exercise and socializing, has doubled his productivity.
+But learning to manage his energy more effectively, he now writes in three focused 90-minute intervals, with breaks in between for exercise and socializing, which has doubled his productivity.

 Just like your body needs a chance to recuperate after working out, so does your brain.
 Avoid the computer screen during your lunch, break, exercise or meditate and get outdoors if possible.
 This helps you return to work mentally refreshed, with a renewed sense of purpose.